taiwins/taiwins/CONTRIBUTING.md

 # Contributing to Taiwins

-Taiwins is hosted on github, contributing to taiwins involves sending pull requests and submitting issues.
-From the beginning, taiwins has been quietly under my solo development, so the git history is far from clean, but for now, I am creating a common practice to facilitate the collaboration.
+Welcome to the contributing page, this page explains the development workflow and the coding convensions for Taiwins, for getting started with the code itself, please visit [this](docs/mainpage.md) page.

+Taiwins is hosted on github currently, contributing to taiwins involves submitting issues and pull requests.
+Using the following guide could be helpful to the success of your contribution.
+But since no rules are perfect, adjust/break/ignore them if it fits your need and prepare to justify it.

 ## submitting issues

 If you are new to git or github, check out their [doc](https://guides.github.com/features/issues/) for how to use this feature.
-A good issues is specific, easy to understand. excellent issues would help developers locating in the code.
+A good issue is specific, it would help developers locating the problems.
 Additional infomation is appreciated, for example, if you run into a segmentfault, a **stack trace** and **reproduce steps** in the description would be very helpful.

 If you know which part of the code leaded to the problem, you can propose the issue with `[suggest label] actual title`.

-Issues can also be proposals or questions.
-For proposals, you can list your ideas and how to implement them.
+Issues can also be proposals, questions and feature requests.
+For **proposals**, you can list your ideas and how to implement them.
 Later you can link your pull request to the issue.
-A question issue need to be specific, so that an answer would not require an whole article to answer, or if you can also break it down to smaller questions.
+A **question** issue need to be specific, so that an answer would not require an whole article to answer, or if you can also break it down to smaller questions. **Feature requests** are welcome, but are not guaranteed to be implemented.

 ## Pull requests